ci-blox/Ignition-Go/README.md

 # Ignition Go     | <a style="text-align:right" href='https://pledgie.com/campaigns/30957'><img alt='Click here to lend your support to: Ignition Go - development fund and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30957.png?skin_name=chrome' border='0' ></a>
 A Modular App Building Framework - complete with front end, REST api and admin area
-- [Soon] create and reuse "blox" to build enterprise class web applications
+- create "blox" modules to build enterprise class web applications
 - uses Codeigniter 3.x and Bootstrap 3.x
 - can be used as a quickstart project starter/boilerplate
 - *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
-Ignition Go will include a web-based generator.
-Planned example "blox" include bulk emailer, dashboard, report manager, and many more!!!
+Ignition Go includes a web-based generator.
+Planned example "blox" would be a bulk emailer, report manager, and many more!!!

 ### In progress (see below folder structure for progress), contact us to help build the most amazing web app builder ever!
 Please contact us to contribute.

 ### Server Requirements (Preferred)

-* **PHP 5.4+** ideal version to use is [PHP 5.6](http://php.net/manual/en/migration56.new-features.php) but minimum is [PHP 5.4](http://php.net/manual/en/migration54.new-features.php) for this project.
-Use of [GuzzlePHP](http://guzzlephp.com) requires PHP 5.5
+* **PHP 5.5+** ideal version to use is [PHP 5.6](http://php.net/manual/en/migration56.new-features.php) (http://php.net/manual/en/migration55.new-features.php) for this project.
 * **Apache 2.2+** with rewrite mod enabled
 * **MySQL 5.5+ or MariaDb**